SquarePenguin101/www.squarepenguin.co.uk/content/wiki/ubuntu.md

 These instructions are for Ubuntu (all versions that have not reached end-of-life) / Mint 17 (Qiana).

-The get-iplayer versions incorporated in Ubuntu repositories are all out of date or broken, so Ubuntu/Mint users should install from the get_iplayer PPA.
+The get_iplayer versions incorporated in Ubuntu repositories are all out of date or broken, so Ubuntu/Mint users should install from the get-iplayer PPA.

 Ubuntu packages are maintained by volunteers and may not be updated for a short time after a new release of get_iplayer, thus the version of get_iplayer packaged for your system may be obsolete.
 You can find the version number of the latest get_iplayer release [here](https://github.com/get-iplayer/get_iplayer/releases).
 If the version packaged for your system is older than the latest release, it is likely that some functionality is broken.
 You may either wait a short while for a new release, usually less than 24 hours, or use the [manual installation instructions](/wiki/manual) to install the latest get_iplayer CLI and Web PVR Manager.

 Users of Ubuntu/Mint editions that have reached end-of-life ([Ubuntu](https://wiki.ubuntu.com/Releases), [Mint](http://www.linuxmint.com/oldreleases.php)), or that do not have a PPA build available, should use the [manual installation procedure](/wiki/manual).

-### get_iplayer PPA
+### get-iplayer PPA

 The [get-iplayer PPA](https://launchpad.net/~jon-hedgerows/+archive/get-iplayer) (Personal Package Archive) is maintained by Jon Davies.
 Packages with up-to-date versions of get_iplayer and dependencies are available for supported Ubuntu releases.